Gman-Superfly/AKIRA/DESIGN_DECISIONS.md

 ---

 *"Every design choice should be testable.
-If we can't experiment to validate or falsify it, we haven't made a design decision — we've made an assumption."*
+If we can't experiment to validate or falsify it, we haven't made a design decision; we've made an assumption."*